J-Sanderson/100-days-of-code/log.md

 Next I need to transfer that text to the preview div.
 At the moment I'm not concerned with interpreting the Markdown or worrying about whether what's in the text box even is Markdown - I just want to make sure I can move the data from one place to another.

 Moved the preview div to its own component which is rendered within the main.
 It occurs to me that it might be the preview component's state that I need to update, not the main one.
+Created an onGetText function in the preview component.
+It's currently not doing anything.

+Now, the main component's onEntry function (fires upon every keyup event in the text area) needs to fire the preview component's onGetText function, and pass it the text (which may or may not be inside the main component's state - I may not need to save it there since it's not doing anything in this component).
+I will need to do some reading.

 **Thoughts:** Although I don't know how I'll do much of it, I can visualise what needs to be done.
 I think I have a good handle on this.
 The hardest part is remembering that this is React.
 I'm still thinking in terms of JQuery and vanilla JavaScript but things aren't the same here.